Overview

 FAQ

-What is WebAssembly (Wasm) and how is it different from traditional CPU architectures?Wasm is a portable binary target similar to an instruction set architecture, but it isn’t tied to physical hardware.
-Instead, it acts as a hardware abstraction layer: you compile code (C, C++, Rust, etc.) to Wasm, and a runtime translates it to native code for the host machine.
-Its goal is to be a common denominator across different CPUs.
+What is WebAssembly (Wasm) and how does it differ from traditional CPU architectures?Wasm is a portable binary instruction format you compile code to, similar in spirit to an instruction set architecture (ISA).
+Unlike x86_64 or ARM64, there is no physical Wasm chip.
+Instead, Wasm acts as a hardware-agnostic abstraction layer that a host runtime translates to native instructions for the underlying machine.

 pro $24.99 per month